 Yes, your Healthcare FSA can cover expenses for qualifying dependents, even if they are not currently covered under your employer-sponsored health insurance plan.
 Qualifying dependents include:

-Your qualifying child
+Your qualifying child under 13 years old

 Your qualifying relative

 Expenses of domestic partners are generally not reimbursable.
 Due to federal and state tax regulations, benefits provided to registered domestic partners and children of RDPs are generally taxable and therefore deducted from your pay on an after-tax

 basis.
 Additionally, any premium contributions made by TCWGlobal on behalf of your registered domestic partner are generally considered taxable income to you.